renonesopocaj/quadric-canonicalizer/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Program explanation
+## Program usage

 Let's divide the program into "main", "numerical part", and "graphic part".
-The mathematical details about the functioning of the program are in the wiki.
+The details about the functioning of the numerical and graphical part are in the wiki: here we only present the main and how to use it.

 ### Main

 The main receives as input the equation of the quadric as a string, the filepath (path where to place video files rendered by Manim), and the desired output quality.
 It first executes the numerical part (`canonize_quadric` in `transformer.py`) to bring the quadric into canonical form and obtain all the necessary information for the graphic part, and then renders the transformation (`scene_render.py`).

 The input string equation must respect the following rules:
 - use x,y,z as variables;
 - use rational or decimal numbers as coefficients of the monomials;